Aplenzin extended-release tablets

 - Aplenzin extended-release tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Aplenzin extended-release tablets while you are pregnant.
-Aplenzin extended-release tablets is found in breast milk.
+Aplenzin extended-release tablets are found in breast milk.
 Do not breast-feed while taking Aplenzin extended-release tablets.

 Possible side effects of Aplenzin extended-release tablets: